EEvangelisti/hfinder/README.train.md

 ## Step 2 — Define Your Classes

-Classes are declared in **JSON files** placed inside the `classes` directory.
+Classes are declared in **JSON files** placed inside the `classes` directory (a subdirectory of the folder containing TIFFs, e.g., `data`).
 Each entry corresponds to a biological structure or object you want the model to detect.
 For each image-class pair, specify:

 - **Which channel to use**.
 - **How to generate masks** for that channel.